Pointwise Maximal Leakage: Introduction

 In this paper, our main goal is to define a robust and operationally meaningful privacy measure that describes the amount of information leaking about the secret $X$ due to disclosing a single outcome $Y=y$.
 We consider the same adversarial models that were used to obtain maximal leakage as a privacy measure (e.g.,~\cite{issa2019operational, alvim2012measuring}), but redirect our attention from the \say{average outcome} characterization of the previous works to individual outcomes, and obtain a new privacy definition which we will call \emph{pointwise maximal leakage} (PML), denoted by $\ell_{P_{XY}}(X \to y)$, and expressed as

-In Section~\ref{ssec:def_randomized}, we start from the threat model of~\cite{issa2019operational}, in which an adversary is trying to guess the outcome of a randomized function of $X$, denoted by $U$.
+In Section~\ref{ssec:def_randomized}, we start from the threat model of~\cite{issa2019operational}, in which an adversary attempts to guess the outcome of a randomized function of $X$, denoted by $U$.
 More concretely, we define a quantity $\ell_U(X\to y)$ as the logarithm of the ratio of the probability of correctly guessing $U$ having observed an outcome $y$, and the probability of correctly guessing $U$ with no observations.
 Then, we define pointwise maximal leakage as the supremum of $\ell_U(X\to y)$ over all $U$, that is

 and obtain expression~\eqref{eq:intro_pml}.
 We will call this approach the \emph{randomized function view} of leakage.
 Afterwards, in Section~\ref{ssec:def_gain}, we consider the threat model of the $g$-leakage framework~\cite{alvim2012measuring}, in which an adversary is trying to maximize a certain gain function $g$.
 More precisely, we define a quantity $\ell_g(X \to y)$ as the logarithm of the ratio of the expected gain having observed an outcome $y$, and the expected gain with no observations.
-We will call this approach the \emph{gain function view} of leakage, and show that it is in fact equivalent to the randomized-function view of leakage.
+We will call this approach the \emph{gain function view} of leakage, and show that it is in fact equivalent to the randomized function view of leakage.
 Specifically, we show that for all joint distributions over $X$ and $Y$ and for each randomized function of $X$, denoted by $U$, there exists a gain function $g_{_U}$ such that $\ell_U(X \to y) = \ell_{g_{_U}} (X \to y)$.
 Conversely, we show that for each gain function $g$, there exists a randomized function of $X$, denoted by $U_g$, such that $\ell_g(X \to y) = \ell_{U_g} (X \to y)$.
 It follows that PML can alternatively be defined as

-This result not only unifies two seemingly different ways of defining pointwise maximal leakage, but also signifies the \emph{robustness} of pointwise maximal leakage as a privacy measure against a large class of adversaries with different objectives.
-Once we have established the definition of pointwise maximal leakage, in Section~\ref{ssec:properties}, we study several properties following from the definition, e.g., how it composes due to observing several outcomes, how the leakage is affected by pre- and post-processing, and so on.
+This result not only unifies two seemingly different ways of defining PML, but also signifies the \emph{robustness} of PML as a privacy measure against a large class of adversaries with different objectives.
+Once we have established the definition of PML, in Section~\ref{ssec:properties}, we study several of its properties, e.g., how it composes when several outcomes are observed, how the leakage is affected by pre- and post-processing, and so on.